ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - JS - Variable scope, hoisting and shadowing.md

 A:  5 (x5 times)

-Q: Can you make the output of the above question as sequential like 0,1,2,3,4 instead of 5 (5 times)?
+Q: (SKIP) Can you make the output of the above question as sequential like 0,1,2,3,4 instead of 5 (5 times)?